-Currently all delivery areas share the same delivery schedule.
+Currently, all delivery areas share the same delivery schedule.
 However, the best option would be to set the delivery schedule based on the most regular deliveries.
-Then using the delivery message feature in the checkout, display a notice if they choose delivery that says:
+Then using the delivery message feature in the checkout, display a notice if they choose a delivery that says:

-Is it possible to delete region from the checkout?
-I only deliver to my local town so region is not relevant.
+Is it possible to delete the region from the checkout?
+I only deliver to my local town so the region is not relevant.

 Yes, if your products take days, hours, or minutes to prepare, you can have an exact wait time set up in your Store Preferences -> Scheduled Ordering section.

-Can we sell vouchers on our store for pickup and delivery?
+Can we sell vouchers in our store for pickup and delivery?

 Yes.
-Create a single product in the shop as a voucher and set up a variant for voucher amount so that people can choose different amounts of the voucher to make up the total value and a variant for delivery type (email, post, courier track and trace).
+Create a single product in the shop as a voucher and set up a variant for the voucher amount so that people can choose different amounts of the voucher to make up the total value and a variant for delivery type (email, post, courier track, and trace).

 It’s not possible to treat vouchers differently to food orders, so buyers can choose a pickup or delivery time but you could add a message in the checkout to say that if buying a voucher, delivery will be by courier in 2-3 days delivery time.